nkadel/samba-4.11-x-srpm/README.md

 samba-4.9.x-srpm
 ================

-SRPM building tools for Samba 4.9 on Fedora and RHEL 7.
+SRPM building tools for Samba 4.9 on Fedora and RHEL.
 Samba 4.9.x with domain controller enabled is is not possible on current RHEL, so dc is only enabled on Fedora.
 Fedora now *has* 4.9.3, so it's not as necessary there anymore.